-ECommerce fraud is growing quickly, creating new challenges in terms of prevention and detection.
-As merchants gather more and more information about customers and their behaviors, the key element in the fight against fraud is now to draw on the connections within the data collected to uncover fraudulent behaviors.
-In this post we explain why and how graph technologies like Linkurious are crucial in the detection of eCommerce fraud.
+E-commerce fraud is growing quickly, creating new challenges in terms of prevention and detection.
+The key element in the fight against fraud is now to draw on the connections within the data collected about customers, transactions and behaviors, to uncover fraudulent behaviors.
+In this post, we tell you how to conduct e-commerce fraud detection faster with graph technologies like Linkurious Enterprise.

-In the past years the eCommerce market has continually expanded, reaching up to 1.9$ trillions in terms of transaction value in 2016.
-Ecommerce sales are still growing rapidly and are forecast to reach $4 trillion by the end of 2020, notably with retailers pushing into new international markets.
+In the past years, the e-commerce market has continually expanded, reaching 1.9$ trillion in transaction value in 2016. e-commerce sales are still growing rapidly and are forecast to reach $4 trillion by the end of 2020, notably with retailers pushing into new international markets.

-In the meantime, eCommerce fraud has become a multi-billion dollar industry.
+In the meantime, e-commerce fraud has become a multi-billion dollar industry for criminal.
 A study conducted by Juniper estimated the average cost for merchants between 0.3% and 3% of revenues, depending on the vertical and the region.
 Below are some examples of today’s most common fraud schemes.

-The adoption of new technologies, payment methods and data processing systems has benefited to fraudsters, opening new doors to bypass existing security measures and cover their tracks.
+The adoption of new technologies, payment methods, and data processing systems has benefited to fraudsters.
+It opened new doors to bypass existing security measures and cover their tracks.
 Professional fraudsters are organizing themselves into networks.
 They exchange knowledge and technology across the globe and devise new schemes to stay one step ahead of the latest anti-fraud technology.

-A layered approach to fight fraud raising technical challenges
+A layered approach to fight the rising challenges of fraud

-Faced with increasing flows of money and evolving fraud schemes, but also with new technology disrupting traditional security measures, anti-fraud teams in eCommerce companies need to adapt.
+Today e-commerce merchants need to adapt.
+They are faced with increasing flows of money and evolving fraud schemes, but also with new technology disrupting traditional security measures.

 In their Market Guide for Online Fraud Detection, Gartner’s fraud analysts outlined five critical layers to tackle today’s threats: end-point, navigation, channel and cross-channel centric layers and an additional entity link analysis layer.